7-Day Diabetic Meal Plan PDF: Delicious Recipes for Healthy Eating

 Always talk to your healthcare provider to make your snacking plan fit your needs2.

-Creating a good diabetic meal plan needs smart prep and storage.
+Creating a good diabetic meal plan needs smart prep & storage.
 Meal prepping is key for managing blood sugar17.
-It saves time, reduces stress, and keeps your diet consistent all week.
+It saves time, reduces stress, & keeps your diet consistent all week.

 Diabetic Meal Prep Guidelines

-• Batch cook proteins and vegetables on weekends
+• Batch cook proteins & vegetables on weekends

 • Use air-tight containers for proper food storage